olek-osikowicz/cv/rendercv_output/Olek_Osikowicz_CV.typ

 #one-col-entry(
-  content: [#strong[Cloud Computing:] Creating pipelines for research computing using contenerized applications, virtual machines, and data storage on AWS, Azure and GCP]
+  content: [#strong[Cloud Computing:] Creating pipelines for research computing using containerized applications, virtual machines, and data storage on AWS, Azure, and GCP]
 )
 #v(design-entries-vertical-space-between-entries)
 #one-col-entry(
-  content: [#strong[Programming:] Proficient with Python, good understanding of networking and DevOps] )
+  content: [#strong[Programming:] Proficient in Python, with a good understanding of networking and DevOps] )
 #v(design-entries-vertical-space-between-entries)
 #one-col-entry(
-  content: [#strong[Mathematics:] Good understanding of calculus, linear algebra and statistics] )
+  content: [#strong[Mathematics:] Strong understanding of calculus, linear algebra, and statistics] )
 #v(design-entries-vertical-space-between-entries)
 #one-col-entry(
-  content: [#strong[Languages:] Fluent in English, native Polish, basic German] )
+  content: [#strong[Languages:] Fluent in English, native in Polish, basic German] )